 Tata Consumer Products is committed to sustainable beverage production and consumption.
-The Tata Code of Conduct (“TCoC”) guides us in how we purchase raw materials for our manufacturing units.
+The Tata Code of Conduct ("TCoC") guides us in how we purchase raw materials for our manufacturing units.
 Our Natural Food and Beverages Policy and sustainable sourcing strategy are focused on sustainable agricultural practices providing guidelines to suppliers on sustainable sourcing.
 Our Natural Food and Beverages Policy also sets minimum requirements for food safety, social and working conditions, occupational health & safety and environmental demands, and agricultural practices at suppliers.
 Our Supplier Code of Conduct provides our suppliers of goods and services with a compliance framework regarding human rights and dignity of all stakeholders.
 And our Slavery and Human Trafficking Statement sets out the steps we are taking to combat any risks of slavery and human trafficking taking place within our operations and supply chains.

-Tata Consumer Products’’ sustainable sourcing strategy has been established in order to make Tata Consumer Products' position clear to suppliers and their colleagues, as well as any other parties involved in our supply chain.
-It is based on the eight core conventions defined in the ILO Declaration on Fundamental Principles and Rights at Work (June 1998 and the Rio Declaration on Environment and Development 1992.
+Tata Consumer Products' sustainable sourcing strategy has been established in order to make Tata Consumer Products' position clear to suppliers and their colleagues, as well as any other parties involved in our supply chain.
+It is based on the eight core conventions defined in the ILO Declaration on Fundamental Principles and Rights at Work (June 1998) and the Rio Declaration on Environment and Development 1992.
 Further, Tata Consumer Products recognizes the fundamental principles of human rights as described in the United Nations Universal Declaration of Human Rights (1948) and the TCoC.
 Tata Consumer Products has also adopted a long‐term sustainability strategy that its business shall have an overall positive impact on people and the environment.

-Regarding the Act, Tata Consumer Products, which has a zero-tolerance policy regarding slavery and trafficking in the Company’s supply chain, performs a preliminary risk assessment of suppliers of its products to determine the level of risk associated with slavery and human trafficking in their supply chains.
-In addition, Tata Consumer Products is a founding member of Ethical Tea Partnership UK and selectively brands products with the Rain Forest Alliance and Trustea marks that have been audited by third parties for compliance with sustainable agricultural standards regarding wages and working conditions, ecosystem, soil, water & waste, occupational health & safety, traceability and other sustainable agricultural requirements.
+Regarding the Act, Tata Consumer Products, which has a zero-tolerance policy regarding slavery and trafficking in the Company's supply chain, performs a preliminary risk assessment of suppliers of its products to determine the level of risk associated with slavery and human trafficking in their supply chains.
+In addition, Tata Consumer Products is a founding member of Ethical Tea Partnership UK and selectively brands products with Rain Forest Alliance marks that have been audited by third parties for compliance with sustainable agricultural standards regarding wages and working conditions, ecosystem, soil, water & waste, occupational health & safety, traceability and other sustainable agricultural requirements.

 In compliance with the Act, Tata Consumer Products ensures extensive third-party audits of all food and beverage product suppliers which audits include food safety, environmental and social responsibility.
 Tata Consumer Products requires high risk suppliers of its products to provide the Company with independent third-party audits specific to social accountability, including slavery and human trafficking.

 Tata Consumer Products is committed to providing safe and best quality foods and beverages to its consumers that will enhance their satisfaction.
-The Company’s Tetley® tea brand sold in United States of America is 100% sustainably sourced.
-Further, Tata Consumer Products’ Rooted in Responsibility™ program is partnering with different coffee organizations to support research and coffee farming communities globally.
-Our goal is environ mental preservation and to help educate and improve quality of life.
+The Company's Tetley® tea brand sold in United States of America is 100% sustainably sourced.
+Further, Tata Consumer Products' Rooted in Responsibility™ program is partnering with different coffee organizations to support research and coffee farming communities globally.
+Our goal is environmental preservation and to help educate and improve quality of life.